wirbel-at-vdr-portal/Python-Scratchpad/VariablesAndTypes.md

 Python uses the keyword **None** to define *null objects and variables* or **no value**.
 It's also used by functions that doesnt return anything.

 **None** is not a value, but an object, even an *first class citizen*.

-Of course, most operations doesnt work with a None, for example adding it to a string.
-At least print() will accept a None.
+None is a singleton.
+That is, the NoneType class only ever gives you the same single instance of None.
+There’s only one None in your Python program and that's why you should use the **is** operator.

 > [!NOTE]
 > Comparison with **None** should be done with the **is** operator, but not **==**.
 > In boolean comparisons, *not None* is *True*.

-example
+>
+Of course, most operations doesnt work with None, for example adding it to a string.
+But at least print() will accept a None.

+* checking if result is valid or None
 ```
 import re
 match = re.match("Goodbye", "Hello, World!")